This short blog post helps you troubleshoot the below error message in SQL Server Reporting Services (SSRS):

 2. Ensure that the user with which you are accessing the relevant reports has Folder/Report permissions to do so.

-3. Ensure that the SSRS instance’s service account (can be found in SQL Server Configuration Manager or SQL Server Reporting Services Configuration Manager) has db_owner access to the respect ReportServer and ReportServerTempDB databases.
+3. Ensure that the SSRS instance’s service account (can be found in SQL Server Configuration Manager or SQL Server Reporting Services Configuration Manager) has db_owner access to the respective ReportServer and ReportServerTempDB databases.

 If all the above is OK, then you can further troubleshoot using the below steps: